 5.8.5 Load credit for approved distance education courses shall be calculated pursuant to the terms of section 5.8.1 and, where applicable, section 5.8.4.1.

-5.8.5.1 The assignment of a course or courses that will be taught in the distant education mode shall be by mutual agreement between the affected faculty member, the Division Chair (or Director where there is no Chair), and the appropriate Dean (or Vice President where there is no Dean).
+5.8.5.1 The assignment of a course or courses that will be taught in the distant education mode shall be by mutual agreement between the affected faculty member, the Division Chair (or Director where there is no Chair), and the assigned administrator.

 5.8.5.1.1 The District agrees that it will not require that an existing course be offered solely in the distance education mode.
 Load credit for a course offered in the distance education mode will be the same as that offered in the face-to-face modality.